Rupture, Resistance, and Community: The Crisis of Violence Against Women

 Part of the Syracuse Symposium series.

-In partnership with the Syracuse University Art Museum, the South Asia Center presents an exhibition reception and film screening to explore how painting and folktales can help form community in the Mithila region, located on the India-Nepali border.
+In partnership with the Syracuse University Art Museum, and with major support from the Ray Smith Symposium in the College of Arts & Sciences, the South Asia Center presents an exhibition reception and film screening to explore how painting and folktales can help form community in the Mithila region, located on the India-Nepali border.

 Welcome Reception